hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - create <span style="color: #bb6600;">NTLM or Kerberos authentication realm</span> and enable transparent user identification, NOT LDAP autehtication realm
     - deploy a separate <span style="color: #bb6600;">Active Directory agent</span> such as Cisco Context Directory Agent
   - feature to meet the requirements 1) configure a Cisco WSA to receive redirected traffic over ports 80 and 443; 2) a network device with specific WSA integration capabilities be configured to send the traffic to the WSA to proxy the requests and increase visibility; 3) make this invisible to the users: <span style="color: #bb6600;">configure transparent traffic redirection using WCCP in the Cisco WSA and on the network device</span>
+  - deployment mode to enable a separated email transfer flow from the Internet and from the LAN on WSA: <span style="color: #bb6600;">multi-context</span>

 ## Authentication, Authorization, and Accounting (AAA)